monsoonmaelstrom/book2/book2.md

 We walk in silence until we catch up to Liam, Gavin, and Peter, who I have the impression were likely walking very slowly in hopes that we would.

 “What was that all about?”
-Gavin asks.
+Gavin questions.

 I shrug.

-“You know Giorgi will tell me later, so you may as well spill it,” Gavin says.
+“You know Giorgi will tell me later, so you may as well spill it,” Gavin informs me.

 I look at Giorgi and he shrugs before saying, “If he asks.
 Yeah.
 Probably.”

 “Fair.
 I told Giorgi he would benefit from meeting me in the stables later.
 He’ll probably learn faster without the rest of you slowing him down.”

-“Ah,” Peter says.
+“Ah,” Peter remarks.

-“Shut the fuck up, Peter,” I say warningly.
+“Shut the fuck up, Peter,” I warn.

 “What?”
-Liam asks.
+Liam asks, looking at me.

 “Nothing,” I answer quickly.

-“You tell him, or I will,” Peter says.
+“You tell him, or I will,” Peter states.

-“Go ahead,” I say, calling what I hope is a bluff.
+“Go ahead,” I reply, calling what I hope is a bluff.

 “Hazel wants to train Giorgi up in hopes that if she… what?
-Breaks bad one day, someone might have a chance at killing her,” Peter says.
+Breaks bad one day, someone might have a chance at killing her,” Peter asserts.

 Fuck.